Admitting now

 The prescription drug treatment pathway

-Prescription drug addiction requires slow, careful tapering under psychiatric supervision — particularly for benzodiazepines.
+Prescription drug addiction requires slow, careful supervised support under psychiatric supervision — particularly for sedatives.
 The clinical arc below is substance-specific.

 1. 01